 (Disclaimer: I’m a US-based attorney so this info is directed towards US bloggers, but it may also apply to international bloggers.
 Check your country’s laws for more information about laws and regulations in your country.)

 Today’s post is to remind you why the legal side is important, why you need to care and a painless way that you can get started.
 There are three simple (but really really important) reasons why every single blogger and website owner needs to care about the legal side:

 - You don’t want to have to sue other people

 - You want your blog to be seen as profesh and legit

 Seems pretty simple, right?
 Let’s dive into this more.

 This seems prettttttty obvious.
 In our lives, no one wants to deal with the law or lawyers.
 Ever.
 The law means things like speeding tickets, getting a divorce, having to sue your landlord because they won’t fix your leaking roof, getting involved in a car accident.
 All kinds of no fun stuff.
 The law is one of those things you want to avoid dealing with at all costs, right?

-The same should apply with your blog.
+The same should apply with your website.
 Just like with other areas of your life, you need to make sure that you have the proper protections and safeguards in place, so nothing can or will come back and bite you in the ass.
 (There really isn’t a more elegant way to put it.)

 So knowing the legal issues surrounding blogging is important.
 Putting the right safeguards into place before you have a legal issue is the best thing you can do.
 An ounce of prevention is worth a pound of … something.
 I can’t remember how the saying goes, but the point is true – prevention is better than trying to fix the problem after it’s a problem.